How to Find Your Furnace and Change Your Furnace Filter

 Does It Matter What Furnace Filter You Use?

-Forgetting to change your furnace filter isn’t the end of the world, but it can reduce how effective your HVAC system is.
-Furnaces require unobstructed airflow for efficient heating, and a dirty filter can slow that down.
-The longer you go without replacing it, however, the more likely problems can develop that will require furnace repair.
+Neglecting to change your furnace filter isn’t the end of the world, but it can negatively affect how effective your HVAC system is.
+Furnaces count on unobstructed airflow for efficient heating, and a clogged filter can slow that down.
+The longer you go without replacing it, however, the more likely problems can crop up that will require furnace repair.
 Here are a few of the most common:

-- Your HVAC system starts short cycling: Short cycling is when your equipment starts and stops over and over.
+- Your HVAC system starts short cycling: Short cycling is when your equipment starts and stops too frequently.
 This creates more wear and tear, which shortens your system’s life span.

 - The air conditioner’s cooling coil freezes: The air conditioner also needs steady airflow.
-Without it, the refrigerant coils may get too cold and freeze over.
+Without it, the refrigerant coils could get too cold and freeze over.

 Is No Air Filter Better Than a Dirty One?

 Definitely not!
-Your furnace filter is still a crucial component for getting the most out of your HVAC system.
+Your furnace filter is still a key component for getting the most out of your HVAC system.
 You should always have a filter in place, even if you forget to replace it every now and then.
-A trustworthy service company like Parker Pearce Service Experts can help you keep up with routine furnace maintenance in Gaithersburg including replacing the air filter.
+A certified service company like Service Experts Heating, Air Conditioning & Plumbing can help you keep up with routine furnace maintenance in the U.S. including replacing the air filter.

 When considering keeping your home comfortable year-round, nothing is more critical than choosing the right heating, ventilation and air conditioning (HVAC) system.
 This determination impacts your daily comfort, monthly utility bills and general home efficiency.
 Then again, with so many system...
 Continue reading